-Financial instruments that potentially subject the Group to significant concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash and accounts receivable.
-As of December 31, 2012 and 2013, RMB420,576 and RMB1,383,613 (US\$228,556), respectively, were deposited with various major reputable financial institutions located in the PRC and international financial institutions outside of the PRC.
+Financial instruments that potentially subject the Group to significant concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
+As of December 31, 2011 and 2012, RMB213,705 and RMB420,576 (US\$68,721), respectively, were deposited with various major reputable financial institutions located in the PRC.
 Management believes that these financial institutions are of high credit quality and continually monitors the credit worthiness of these financial institutions.
 Historically, deposits in Chinese banks are secure due to the state policy on protecting depositors' interests.
 However, China promulgated a new Bankruptcy Law in August 2006 that came into effect on June 1, 2007, which contains a separate article expressly stating that the State Council may promulgate implementation measures for the bankruptcy of Chinese banks based on the Bankruptcy Law.
 Under the new Bankruptcy Law, a Chinese bank may go into bankruptcy.
 In addition, since China's concession to the World Trade Organization, foreign banks have been gradually permitted to operate in China and have been significant competitors against Chinese banks in many aspects, especially since the opening of the Renminbi business to foreign banks in late 2006.
 Therefore, the risk of bankruptcy of those Chinese banks in which the Group has deposits has increased.
 In the event of bankruptcy of one of the banks which holds the Group's deposits, it is unlikely to claim its deposits back in full since it is unlikely to be classified as a secured creditor based on PRC laws.
 The Group continues to monitor the financial strength of these financial institutions.

 Accounts receivable are typically unsecured and derived from revenue earned from customers in the PRC, which are exposed to credit risk.
 The risk is mitigated by the Group's assessment of its customers' creditworthiness and its ongoing monitoring process of outstanding balances.
 The Group maintains reserves for estimated credit losses and these losses have generally been within expectations.
-There were no and one customer that individually represented greater than 10% of the total accounts receivable as of December 31, 2012 and 2013, respectively.